Capital Improvement Fund

 A brief statement from your building deputy authorizing the addition of these items to your dedicated space.

-Any supporting or supplemental information
+Any supporting or supplemental information will not count for the two page limit.

 Caveats: The selection committee reserves the right to reduce the amount of the award or substitute similar items